Steps to Effective Project Cost Management

 Facilitate the planning of other projects within the company

-The more history you gather, the easier it is to plan a project.
-By mastering cost management on one project, you pave the way for the next.
+The more history you collect, the easier it is to plan a project.
+By mastering cost management on one project, you set the stage for the next ones.

-In fact, it improves your knowledge of your teams, their work capacity and the effectiveness of your communication tools and methods.
+Indeed, it allows you to improve your knowledge of your teams, their work capacities or the effectiveness of your communication tools and methods.

-In this way, you gain time and precision in preparing other projects with similar contexts within the company.
+This saves you time and precision in preparing other projects with similar contexts within the company.

 Step 1: Plan resource capacity

-The first step in implementing effective cost management is resource capacity planning, i.e. identifying the resources needed for the project.
+The first step to implementing effective cost management is to plan resource capacity, i.e., identify the resources needed for the project.

 A strategic step

-As with any project, determining the human and material requirements is a crucial step.
+As with any project, determining the essential human and material needs remains a crucial step.

 Human resources are costly and need to be anticipated.
 So it's vital to take them into account when estimating project costs.